Managing pest animals

 It's the responsibility of the Victorian Government to take all reasonable steps to control restricted pest animals (including regulated pest animals) on all land in the state.

 You must obtain a permit if you wish to import, keep or sell a regulated pest animal.
+Note that regulated bird species and water buffalo do not require a permit.

 Managing established pest animals

-Land owners must take all reasonable steps to control and where possible eradicate established pest animals on their land.
+Landowners must take all reasonable steps to control - and where possible eradicate - established pest animals on their land.

-Examples of established pest animals that must be controlled and their spread in the wild prevented include:
+Examples of established pest animals include:

 - rabbits and hares